sunnychase/opi5-sakura2-llm-system/README.md

 This build transforms the Orange Pi 5 Plus (32GB LPDDR4x) into a high-performance, portable AI workstation using:
 - A bootable 8TB NVMe SSD (via USB-C)
-- Sakura-II M.2 AI accelerator (installed in PCIe x4 slot)
+- Sakura-II®️ M.2 AI accelerator (installed in PCIe x4 slot)
 - Local quantized LLMs (cassette-style model switching)
 - Hardware-accelerated Chromium for ChatGPT
 - AnythingLLM for offline PDF/document Q&A